-Cinnamon comes from a tree.
+Cinnamon bark comes from a tree called Cinnamomum verum.
 People use the bark to make medicine.

 Cinnamon bark is used for gastrointestinal (GI) upset, diarrhea, and gas.
-It is also used for stimulating appetite; for infections caused by bacteria and parasitic worms; and for menstrual cramps, the common cold, and the flu (influenza).
+It is also used for stimulating appetite; for hayfever (allergic rhinitis); for infections caused by bacteria and parasitic worms; for oral yeast infections (thrush); and for menstrual cramps, the common cold, and the flu (influenza).

 In foods, cinnamon is used as a spice and as a flavoring agent in beverages.